Arts Education

 Learning alongside local and global educators and practitioners, the programme has been designed while keeping in mind the well-being and outcomes of the learners, educators and the communities it interacts with.
 Committed to the transformative potential of the creative arts through a community-based collaborative effort, the programme aims to bring lived experience and collaborative thinking to the core of learning and knowledge acquisition.
 It focuses on creativity, well-being and the learner's community to present unique, individual-centric models of information interaction to develop a creative project that nurtures the entrepreneurial and design thinking abilities of the learner.

-Pilot Year, October 2024 - October 2025
+Phase 1: October 2024 - October 2025

 During the first pilot year, 10 Teaching Fellows were recruited to the programme to work with Heusen Mandi Girls School, Heusen Mandi Boys School, Jalori Gate Senior Secondary Girls School, Raj Balika Senior Secondary Girls School and Kotwali Senior Secondary Girls School.